Paradigm4/array_hash/README.md

  * product modulo a large prime
  * xor

 These 3 operators are associative and commutative and we use that to merge the tuple hashes in parallel.
 Finally we concatenate these three 4-byte quantities into a single 12-byte result.
 That's the returned `hash`.
 This is why the hash of a single-cell array looks like a repeating pattern.
-This also means that computed hash values can be "merged" together other values if desired.
+This also means that computed hash values can be "merged" together with other hashes if desired.

 ## Big Array Timings